ronamosa/ronamosa/README.md

 ### Talofa, I’m Ron. 🇼🇸 🇹🇻 🇨🇳 🇳🇿

->  I build infrastructure for the empire — and I see exactly how it breaks, from the inside.
+>  I build infrastructure for the empire — so I can see exactly how it breaks, from the inside.
 Pasifika technologist decoding AI systems, power, and sovereignty, twenty-plus years inside the machine.
 I write about the politics of technology, AI hype, and industry bullshit.

 ---